gonza-lito/realm-migrator-cli/README.md

 ## `realm-migrator-cli export [FILE]`

-Export all of the data out of realm or singlec collections
+Export all of the data out of realm or single collections to a JSON file

 Query based export comming soon